F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/marketplace/README.md

 Whenever a new instance is launched, it joins the cluster.
 If those instances are scaled down, they are removed from the cluster and the original instance remains.
 The cluster membership is updated once every 10 minutes and sends metrics every 60 seconds using [iCall](https://devcentral.f5.com/icall).

-This deployment creates an initial BIG-IP configuration using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.
+This deployment creates an initial BIG-IP configuration using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80).

-After the first instance is launched, you can log in and customize the configuration (for example substitute a custom policy, add logging, and much more).
+After the first instance is launched, you can log in and customize the configuration (for example add logging, and much more).

 ---